 The most important question is whether the traps work.
 The answer seems to be that they do capture bugs, but some customers complain they don’t catch many mosquitoes.

-These traps catch a lot of insects, mostly harmless or even beneficial.
-If you want to stop some of these insects, such as moths, you could put a grill or screen over the openings that only allow smaller insects to pass.
+These traps catch a lot of insects, and many will be harmless or even beneficial.
+If you want to stop some insects, such as moths, you could put a grill or screen over the openings that only allow smaller insects to pass.

-You can see the results from a successful test here.
+You can see the results of a successful test here.

 Will a DynaTrap Catch Mosquitoes?

-Some people report having caught significant numbers of mosquitoes, and others are disappointed by their mosquito catch or lack of it.
+The majority of people report having caught significant numbers of mosquitoes with their DynaTraps, and others are disappointed by their mosquito catch or lack of it.